ropensci/MtreeRing/README.md

 ### 5. File download

-When the analysis of a sample is complete, you can generate a preview ring-width series by clicking on the blue **Generate Series** button at the bottom right corner of the app.
+When the analysis of a sample is complete, you can generate a preview ring-width series by clicking on the blue "**Generate Series**" button at the bottom right corner of the app.

 To download a file, click on the **RWL** tab or **CSV** tab.
 You can provide additional **headers** for the RWL file to record more useful information, such as species, elevation, and site.

 ## Ring width correction

 If an increment borer is used to extract samples, it is well known that the auger sometimes fails to traverse the pith of the sampled tree but passes through one side of the pith at a certain distance.
+Tangent lines of rings close to the pith are therefore not perpendicular to the horizontal path, which may lead to considerable errors in ring widths.

 Under such conditions, you can create two paths by setting the argument `incline = TRUE`, or by checking the box "**Inclined tree rings**".
 See this example: